In this Instarem amaze card review, we’ll break down the amaze card changes and determine if the amaze card is still worth its salt.

 - There's also an exclusion list from amaze rewards (see below)

-What is the amaze card and how does it work?
+What is the Instarem amaze card?

 However, the amaze card holds one major advantage over other multi-currency cards: it lets you link up to five Mastercard debit or credit cards, allowing you to earn cashback/miles/rewards from your linked card(s).

 This was fantastic as it’s essentially ‘free’ cashback — you’ll continue to rack up rewards earned on your credit card spend.
+For example, you could earn up to 8% cashback with the Citi Cash Back credit card on top of the additional 1% cashback from amaze.

 You'll earn Instapoints at a rate of 1 point per S$1 (or foreign currency equivalent) spent.
 But note that this is capped at 500 Instapoints per transaction.